Contents:

 - Accelerated incident detection: With an AI-powered cybersecurity platform, it is faster and easier to detect new threats, analyze them, and respond to them.

 - Reduce coverage gaps: Relying on multiple point solutions means you may still have security coverage gaps between them.
+People will tend to work in silos, and this is a fast way to loosing visibility and slowing down incident response.
 A well-designed cybersecurity platform minimizes this risk.

 - More consistent: Using a single, centralized platform allows tasks to be carried out more consistently – be that patching, endpoint security or privileged access management tasks.